intel/neural-compressor/docs/source/tuning_strategies.md

 - **Stage IV**.
 Try recipe One by One

-    In this stage, it tries recipe one by one based on the tuning config with the best result in the previous stage.
+    At this stage, it tries recipe one by one based on the tuning config with the best result in the previous stage.

 - **Stage V**.
 Fallback OP One by One

-    In this stage, it performs high-precision OP (FP32, BF16 ...) fallbacks one by one based on the tuning config with the best result in the previous stage, and records the impact of each OP.
+    At this stage, it performs high-precision OP (FP32, BF16 ...) fallbacks one by one based on the tuning config with the best result in the previous stage, and records the impact of each OP.

 - **Stage VI**.
 Fallback Multiple OPs Accumulated

-    In the final stage, it first sorted the OPs list according to the impact score in stage II, and tries to incrementally fallback multiple OPs to high precision according to the sorted OP list.
+    At the final stage, it first sorted the OPs list according to the impact score in stage II, and tries to incrementally fallback multiple OPs to high precision according to the sorted OP list.

 ### Usage